artemdevel/artemdevel.github.io/_posts/2022-10-20-android-root.md

-With the rooted device many various possibilities are available such as clean up the device from various default bloatware or anything unwanted, install any compatible custom ROMs, perform advanced device backups etc. Back in the days of Android 2.3 when I rooted my HTC tablet and cleaned everything I didn't need it battery life improved so greatly that I couldn't believe it.
+With the rooted device many various possibilities are available such as clean up the device from various default bloatware or anything unwanted, install any compatible custom ROMs, perform advanced device backups etc. Back in the days of Android 2.3 when I rooted my HTC tablet and cleaned everything I didn't need it battery life improved so greatly that I could not believe it.
 It is also possible to compile native binaries and install them into the system by just copying them into `/system/bin`.

 The major drawback of rooting a device is that OTA won't be possible anymore.
 If you unlock the bootloader and modify anything,